-Unwanted effects include further thinning of the skin and the appearance of stretch marks.
+There may also be further thinning of the skin and the appearance of stretch marks.

-In addition to topical steroids, some physicians will recommend using tacrolimus or pimecrolimus.
-These medications are used to treat eczema, but they have also been successful in managing psoriasis in some patients.
+People use these medications to treat eczema, but they have also been successful in managing psoriasis in some people.

 Careful hygiene and self-care can help manage the symptoms.
 This may improve the appearance of psoriatic patches.